Overview

 Join Detox.iNation Group

-Chelation therapy is a medical treatment that uses specific chelating agents to bind and remove heavy metals, including gadolinium, from the body.
+Chelation therapy is a medical removal method that uses specific chelating agents to bind and remove heavy metals, including gadolinium, from the body.
 The protocol involves a two-day cycle using different DTPA (diethylenetriamine pentaacetate) compounds.

 Treatment Protocol